 The best plan is a proactive one

-Staying one step ahead of the cyber criminals is a full-time job that requires the full-time monitoring that managed IT service plans provide.
+Staying one step ahead of the cybercriminals is a full-time job requiring full-time monitoring that managed IT service plans provide.

 Unfortunately, your network also faces plenty of other threats beyond cybercrime.
-Employee mistakes, lost devices, hardware failures, fire, or natural disasters can interrupt or even destroy your IT infrastructure and the data it holds.
+Employee mistakes, lost devices, hardware failures, and fires, floods, or other natural disasters can interrupt or even destroy your IT infrastructure and the data it holds.

 So if constant monitoring is a necessity, shouldn’t you just hire a full-time IT person?
-In most cases, companies with fewer than 50 employees will find it far less expensive to outsource their IT needs to a dedicated managed services provider than to take on the expense of additional employees.
+In most cases, companies with fewer than 50 employees will find it far less expensive to outsource their IT needs to a dedicated managed services provider than to take on an additional employee.

 What to Look For In a Managed IT Services Agreement